privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-server-api.md

 Protected Audience is a privacy advancing API that facilitates interest group based advertising.
-Key Value Servers in Protected Audience are used to add real-time signals into ad selection for both buyers and sellers.
+Key Value Services are used by Protected Audience to provide real-time signals to buyers and sellers during ad selection.
-The Protected Audience proposal leverages Key Value servers to incorporate real-time signals into ad selection.
+The Protected Audience proposal leverages Key Value services to incorporate real-time signals into ad selection.
-These servers utilize User-Defined Functions (UDFs) to provide a flexible mechanism for fetching and processing data.
+These services utilize User-Defined Functions (UDFs) to provide a flexible mechanism for fetching and processing data.
 While event-level logging is explicitly prohibited, the servers may have operational side effects like monitoring to ensure